ligoj/ligoj/README.md

 ## Pre-requisite for the bellow samples

-Maven
+Maven 3.5.2+

-Java 8: Open JDK or Oracle
+Java 9: Open JDK or Oracle

-A MySQL database 'ligoj' with all rights for user 'ligoj@localhost' and password 'ligoj' for ligoj-api container.
+A MySQL (or another compatible) database 'ligoj' with all rights for user 'ligoj@localhost' and password 'ligoj' for ligoj-api container.

 ### With your own database